Student Employee Handbook

 The following information is required by Human Resources to process pay for an employee.
 If the information is received on time, the employee’s pay check can be processed without delay.
 Any information which is late will delay the employee’s pay.
 To avoid delays in payment the student employee should never begin work until the proper eligibility forms have been completed.

-Employees are required to enter their time online through e-Services.
+TIME CARDS Employees are required to enter their time online through e-Services.
 It is the supervisors responsibility to show student workers how to complete their online time cards.
-Further instructions on web time entry can be found under "Important Documents" on the student employment web page.

 Paychecks will be mailed to your home address.
 Student employees are also eligible to set up automatic deposit of their checks to a personal checking or savings account.
 Please come to Business Office, Potter Room 209 if you are interested in setting up automatic deposit.